raghs-aws/eks-nonintrusive-automated-ipmgmt-multus-pods/README.md

 4. multus CNI (along with ipvlan CNI)
 5. whereabouts IPAM CNI
 6. Bastion node with docker and git
+7. HttpPutResponseHopLimit as 2 (If you are using the IMDSv2 enabled).
+Please refer to Configure the instance metadata options.

 Note: If you are using the IMDSv2 enabled, then ensure that nodes have HttpPutResponseHopLimit as 2.
 Please refer to [Configure the instance metadata options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-options.html).